UWSEDS-aut17/groupby/README.md

 ## Getting Started

+### Install this tool

+- Clone the github repo: [https://github.com/UWSEDS-aut17/groupby.git](https://github.com/UWSEDS-aut17/groupby.git)
+- From the command line, navigate to the repo and run these commands:
+  - `python setup.py install`
+  - `pip install -r requirements.txt`

 ### Obtain your data

 To use this tool, you must download and unzip ***at least one*** of these datasets from a personal social media account (note that there can be a delay of a day or so, depending on the platform):